View of Ruined Abbey, Painshill Park, Surrey, UK

 Mausoleum, Painshill Park, Surrey, UK

-Secondly we came to the Mausoleum, which was built by Hamilton as a Roman arch.
+The second folly on the blue route is the Mausoleum, built by Hamilton as a Roman arch.
 Originally, this would have had plaques and inscriptions brought back from the Grand Tour.
-However, we couldn’t get close enough to see in detail.

-Next we followed down to the river to see the wooden Water Wheel.
-Unlike most of the other features, which served no purpose, the wheel, was an essential machine for Painshill Park.
+From here, we followed down to the river to see the wooden Water Wheel.
+Unlike most of the other features at Painshill, which served no purpose, the Water Wheel was a functional machine.
 It was constructed to collect water from the River Mole to feed into the lake.

 Waterwheel Painshill Park, Surrey, UK